 The above videos touch on this, too, so if you haven’t watched them yet, do so.
 A great point: Dress in layers.
 Wear a wicking layer underneath and a water-and-wind resistant outer layer.
 Then enough insulation in-between for the temperature you’re in.

 If you’re hiking hills while you shoe, you’ll get warm!

 Snowshoes are designed to accommodate a variety of footwear.
 The best choice is a waterproof snow boot or hiking boot.
 Some insulation but not too heavy.

-Whatever you wear on your legs should be waterproof, especially if you’ll be in deep snow.
+Whatever you wear on your legs and feet should be waterproof, especially if you’ll be in deep or wet snow.
 The last thing you want is for your pant legs and feet to get wet and cold.

 Poles or No Poles?

 If you stay on well-maintained and well-used trails over fairly flat terrain you probably don’t need poles.
-But if you’re a blaze-my-own-trail type of person or will be trekking over large hills and up mountains, poles are great for stability.
+But if you’re a blaze-my-own-trail type of person or will be trekking up and down hills or mountains, poles are great for stability.